-Whether for singing, recording vocals or audio, or YouTube videos, a microphone is a perfect tool to help you!
+Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

-We will focus on doing a comparison on 2 brands that you’ve probably come across numerous times: the HyperX Quadcast and Audio Technica.
+I’ll be focusing on comparing 2 models and brands that you’ve probably come across numerous times: the HyperX Quadcast HX-MICQC and Audio Technica AT2020.

-These Audio Technica and HyperX Quadcast have their strengths and capabilities at a similar price point.
+These Audio Technica and HyperX Quadcast microphones each have their own strengths and capabilities, while being sold at a similar price point.

-Hopefully, this article will help you make your decision easier regarding which is more compatible for you!
+Hopefully, this article will help you make the right decision and see which mic is more compatible with your needs.

 Audio Technica AT2020 Overview